tock/tock/doc/courses/sosp/capsule.md

 allocated?
 We can see that here.
 Every field in `struct Hail` is a reference to an object with a static lifetime.

-Capsules take a lifetime as a parameter, which allows them to be used for any lifetime.
-All of Hail's capsules have a `` `static`` lifetime.

 The boot process constructs a `Hail` structure.
 Once everything is set up, the board passes the constructed `hail` to `kernel::main` and the kernel is off to the races.

 ##### 3.2 How are capsules created?

-The next lines of `reset_handler` create and initialize the system console, which is what turns calls to `print!` into bytes sent to the USB serial port:
+Scroll down a bit to line 171 to find the `reset_handler`.
+This is the first function that's called on boot.
+It first has to set up a few things for the underlying MCU (the `sam4l`).
+Around line 190, we create and initialize the system console capsule, which is what turns calls to `print!` into bytes sent to the USB serial port:

 ```rust
 let console = static_init!(